Speed Up Healing in Musculoskeletal Injuries with Platelet-Rich Plasma

 The Total Health Physical Medicine & Rehabilitation Center’s Difference

 Total Health Physical Medicine & Rehabilitation Center offers a variety of medical services, focusing on comprehensive and individualized treatments.
 PRP procedures to improve sports performance is just one of many health and wellness offerings.
-It can be paired with other treatments such as physical therapy, acupuncture and nutritional planning.
+It can be paired with other treatments such as physical therapy and acupuncture.